How To Lay Engineered Wood Flooring

 How To Check Your Engineered Floor

 Once you have received your floor, it is important to check one box before acclimatisation.
 Carefully open one pack and check the colour and finish of the boards is as expected.
 Rustic grade wood flooring especially can vary greatly depending on the batch and will often look different to pictures online and even individual samples.
-Ensure that the floor correct before installation as most suppliers will not replace a wood floor once it has been installed.
-Different batches will often vary in colour and form.
-Because wood is a natural product with natural colour variations, and different production lines can be used for each batch.
-If you are satisfied with the engineered wood, carefully put it back in the box and seal the box up again to acclimatise.
+Comparing different shades is a good order before making an order; that's why we offer FREE samples on our dark engineered wood flooring.

 Acclimatising an Engineered Wood Floor Before Installation

-To acclimatise engineered flooring, leave the boxes closed and flat in the room of installation in piles of 3.
-Leave at least 4cm between all the piles to ensure that the air can circulate around each box.
+- Leave at least 4cm between all the piles to ensure that the air can circulate around each box.

-If you are acclimatising engineered wood flooring for under-floor heating, we recommend laying each box individually on the ground.
-Start the heating system at a low but comfortable heat setting and increase it by 2 deg every 2 days working it gradually up to the highest setting that you are likely to require.
-Once reached, reduce the heating by 2 deg every 2 days down to the lowest level of heat that is comfortable.
-Maintain this process for a minimum of 2 weeks to acclimate an engineered floor correctly for under-floor heating.
+- Start the heating system at a low but comfortable heat setting and increase it by 2 deg every 2 days working it gradually up to the highest setting that you are likely to require.

 How to Lay Engineered Wood Flooring